Rishirajbal/unity/README.md

 # Box Game Mobile App

 A professional, sleek, and modern mobile application version of the Box Game built with Flutter.
-This repository contains the complete source code for the mobile game.
+This branch is specifically focused on the mobile app implementation.

 ## Repository Structure